 Garden center and nursery visits are one of the best things about being a garden designer.
-I’ve often thought I could make a whole business just leading clients around a well stocked nursery – even a non-gardener often becomes a kid in a candy store but with a paralyzing fear of choosing the wrong flavor.
+I’ve often thought I could make a whole business just leading clients around a well stocked nursery – even a non-gardener often becomes a kid in a candy store when plant shopping – but with a paralyzing fear of choosing the wrong flavor.

 How to keep your cool and make sure you don’t end up with plant version of spoiled milk and dead fish flavored Bertie Botts jelly beans?

 Always have a list – which is really more like a framework.